fuyutarow/piqel/README.md

     ]
   }
 }
-$ cat samples/q1.env | cargo run --bin partiql-cli from --to json | cargo run --bin partiql-cli from --to partiql
+$ cat samples/q1.env | partiql-cli from --to json | partiql-cli from --to partiql
 ```